Knoxville Theft Defense Lawyers Fight for Your Rights

 Contact a team of defense attorneys in Knoxville with experience handling theft cases

 Have you been arrested for a theft crime?
 With our help at Banks and Jones, you may be able to reduce or eliminate the charges against you.
-For more information on our services, call 865-407-2122 or contact us online.
+For more information on our services, call 865.407.2122 or fill out our contact form.
 Free parking is available, and our office is located within a quarter mile of every major thoroughfare in Knoxville.